andycroll/andycroll.com/_posts/2019/2019-06-23-using-strftime-in-a-rails-view-is-probably-a-mistake.md

 There’s a couple of useful sites that can help you get exactly the date formatting you prefer.

-[For A Good Strftime](https://www.foragoodstrftime.com) contains a visually pleasant reference for `strftime` formatting strings and lets you build a live date format you can use to create new application-wide time formats.
+[For A Good Strftime](https://www.foragoodstrftime.com) contains a visually pleasant reference for `strftime` formatting strings and lets you build a live date format you can use application-wide.

 [Strftimer](http://strftimer.com) lets you paste in a real string representation of a date of time and returns the `strftime` date format string that would produce that formatting.